Popular Constitutionalism, Departmentalism, and Judicial Supremacy (with Reva B. Siegel), 92 CALIFORNIA LAW REVIEW 1027 (2004).

 Date of Authorship for this Version

 Post, Robert C. and Siegel, Reva B., "Popular Constitutionalism, Departmentalism, and Judicial Supremacy" (2004).
 Faculty Scholarship Series.
-Paper 178.
+178.